Conservative Party of New York State: 2010s

-In 2016, the Conservative Party nominated eventual winner Donald Trump for President of the United States.
+In 2016, the Conservative Party nominated eventual winner Donald Trump for President of the United States under a New York election law that allows multiple parties to nominate the same ticket.

 Michael Long served as the chairman of the party for over 30 years, from 1988 to 2019.

 On April 13, 2018, the Conservative Party executive committee selected Marcus Molinaro as its candidate in the 2018 gubernatorial election in what Long termed a "not very easy" decision; the party chose Molinaro over Deputy State Senate Majority Leader John A. DeFrancisco and openly refused to consider Erie County Executive Joel Giambra.

 The Conservative Party of Cattaraugus County is alleged to have been the target of a hostile takeover by members of the Republican Party, after 37 former Republicans abruptly changed party registration in October 2017.
 County party chairman Leonard Ciros alleged that the Republican Party violated state party loyalty laws and the federal Racketeer Influenced and Corrupt Organizations Act.

 As of 2018, the Party holds "Row C" on New York ballots—the third-place ballot position, directly below the Democratic and Republican parties—because it received the third-highest number of votes of any political party in the 2010, 2014, and 2018 gubernatorial elections.

 Long announced his retirement from the chairmanship of the Conservative Party on January 28, 2019 after having served in that role for 30 years.
 In February 2019, he was elected Chairman Emeritus of the Party.
 On February 23, 2019, the Party named Gerard Kassar of Brooklyn as its new chairman.